CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-In order to obtain concrete decompositions of QM abelian surfaces with CM, the remaining task is to identify \emph{which} such products of CM elliptic curves have potential quaternionic multiplication, i.e. can be given QM structures, and to further describe the classes of QM abelian surfaces with CM.
-The following result provides the number of such classes (see \cite[Cor.
-5.12]{Vig80} and \cite[Thm.
-6.13]{AB04}).
+In order to obtain concrete decompositions of QM abelian surfaces with CM, the remaining task is to identify \emph{which} such products of CM elliptic curves have potential quaternionic multiplication (that is, which can be given QM structures), and to further describe the classes of QM abelian surfaces with CM.
+The following result provides the number of such classes (\cite[Thm.
+6.13]{AB04} interprets this count as a certain class number, or equivalently as an embedding number, and \cite[Cor.
+5.12]{Vig80} provides a formula for these class numbers which we use in the $N=1$ case).